AGulev/drawpixels/README.md

 Feel free to contribute!

+>Please, pay attension!
+The size of the image you manipulate with DrawPixels must match that of the atlas, not the sprite image.
+Otherwise you need to know where in the atlas the sprite exists and update that region of the atlas.

 ## Installation

 You can use the Draw Pixels extension in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).